ndemou/Out-PingStats/README.md

     # To test network connection to 10.1.1.1 by pinging at 4 pings per second:
     Out-PingStats -PingsPerSec 4 10.1.1.1

+If you want to evaluate your connection to a specific host (e.g. when you want to test your ethernet/WIFI quality) you specify the host with `-Target` and maybe also set a higher ping rate (with `-PingsPerSec`).
+In this case Out-PingStats will obviously only ping the host you specified.

 ## Understanding the graphs